-- Institutional Intransigence: ODOT was developed under apartheid for apartheid and has apartheid built into every plan, performance measure, and design standard.
-It has had decades to build a legislative lobby and a sham public process to grow its authority and revenue without an agenda change.
+- Institutional Intransigence: ODOT was developed under systemic racism for white flight, and has systemic racism built into every plan, performance measure, and design standard.
+It has had decades to build a legislative lobby and a sham public process to grow its authority and revenue without any agenda change.

 - The Talk and Walk Disparity: We have important people at the state, regional, and local levels that can talk eloquently about equity, climate, and Vision Zero, but then vote against them.

 - The Inequity Norm: Most of us believe our democratic and public process creates equity, but no; it maintains and exacerbates inequity and privilege.
 Business-as-usual maintains privilege.

 Quotes that align nicely with the above issues: